Skip to main content

 HRIS Implementation Checklist

-Whether you’re going through an HRIS implementation, installing a new performance management system or experimenting with a new employee engagement platform, you’ll need to follow a clear step-by-step process to define the project scope and user training needs that will have to be met.
+Whether you’re going through an HRIS implementation, upgrading HR accounting software, or experimenting with a new employee engagement platform, you’ll need to follow a clear step-by-step process to define the project scope and user training needs that will have to be met.

 In this case, an HRIS implementation checklist is crucial to ensure all necessary aspects are covered during the implementation process.
 Here’s a basic overview of 10 things you need to be thinking about.